Adroiti/docs-for-code-review-tools/RuboCop/Layout-LeadingCommentSpace.md

 ## Description

-This cop checks whether comments have a leading space after the `#` denoting the start of the comment.
+This rule checks whether comments have a leading space after the `#` denoting the start of the comment.
 The leading space is not required for some RDoc special syntax, like `#++`, `#--`, `#:nodoc`, `=begin`- and `=end` comments, "shebang" directives, or rackup options.

-### Example
+## Examples

 ```ruby
 # bad